-- A. To receive compensation while absent on medical leave, the employee shall notify the employee's immediate supervisor or Emergency Services Director Fire Chief prior to or as soon as possible after time set for beginning the daily duties.
-An employee in a unit operating on a twenty-four (24) hour basis must notify the department within the time limit established by the Director of Emergency Services. - B. Medical leave used adjacent to any other approved leave will not be authorized unless the employee submits medical certification at least 24 hours prior to reporting for work. - C. Use of medical leave in the last 30 days of employment with the County-shall not be permitted after submission of an employee's resignation.
-A resignation submission date will act as a timestamp, all medical leave occurrences requested after the resignation date will be drawn from the employee's annual leave, unless approved by the Emergency Services Director Fire Chief or his designee.
-If the employee has no annual leave available, and is not approved by the Fire Chief or designee for use of sick leave, the employee shall be placed in a no-pay status during any medical leave.
-The provisions of this subsection shall not apply to employees who submit their resignation in connection with entry into retirement, including entry into the DROP.

-D. Any request for scheduled medical leave authorized under Article 26.04 (B) shall be requested 72 hours in advance.
+- A. To receive compensation while absent on medical leave, the employee shall notify the employee's immediate supervisor or Emergency Services Director prior to or as soon as possible after time set for beginning the daily duties.
+An employee in a unit operating on a twenty-four (24) hour basis must notify the department within the time limit established by the Director of Emergency Services. - B. Medical leave used adjacent to any other approved leave will not be authorized unless the employee submits medical certification at least 24 hours prior to reporting for work. - C. Use of medical leave in the last 30 days of employment with the County shall not be permitted unless approved by the Emergency Services Director or his designee. - D. Any request for scheduled medical leave authorized under Article 26.04 (B) shall be requested 72 hours in advance.